MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 SETDEFAULTTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL,'MyTableConnection1');
 ```

-## Unregistering a table connection
+## Unregistering an external table connection
 When done using an external table connection or the connection must be refreshed, it can be unregistered by using either the UNREGISTERTABLECONNECTION function or the [Remove-NAVTableConnection cmdlet](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/remove-navtableconnection).

 -   If a table connection was registered by the UNREGISTERTABLECONNECTION function, use the UNREGISTERTABLECONNECTION function.